emma-mens/Empathy-Mental-Health/README.md

 level: Empathy level of the response_post in the context of the seeker_post
 rationales: Portions of the response_post that are supporting evidences or rationales for the identified empathy level.
 Multiple portions are delimited by '|'
 ```

-For accessing the TalkLife portion of our dataset for non-commercial use, please contact the TalkLife team [here](mailto:research@talklife.co).